Testing and Support Recovery of Correlation Structures for Matrix-Valued Observations with an Application to Stock Market Data: Simulation Studies

 \subsection{Two-Sample Testing of Correlation Matrix Equality}

-To perform the two-sample global hypothesis testing $ H_0^*: \R_{A}^{(1)}=\R_{A}^{(2)}$ in \eqref{eq:two-sample}, we compare seven methods.
+\dyP{\bf Our estimators and competing methods.} To perform the two-sample global hypothesis testing $ H_0^*: \R_{A}^{(1)}=\R_{A}^{(2)}$ in \eqref{eq:two-sample}, we compare seven methods.
 These include our method $\Phi_\alpha^*$ proposed in Section \ref{two.sec}, where the covariance matrices $\tilde\B^{(g)}$ from both groups can be the ground truth, the sample estimate, or the banded estimate, which again lead to three approaches to be compared: (i)``Two sample cov: oracle'', (ii) ``Two sample cov: sample-est'', and (iii) ``Two sample cov: banded-est''.